 If you are interested in sponsoring Team 2910, we would be happy to send a group of students to your location to introduce ourselves, answer your questions, and give a robot demonstration.
-Please contact our coach, Mr. Pihl to arrange a sponsorship presentation.
+Please contact our head coach, Kiley Branson to arrange a sponsorship presentation.